-A stellar online exhibition on the Metro by the British Motor Museum prompted an unexpected A-series engine-powered trip down memory lane for CDN editor James McLachlan
+A stellar online exhibition on the Austin Metro by the British Motor Museum prompted an unexpected A-series engine-powered trip down memory lane for Car Design News editor James McLachlan

 My first car was an Austin Metro.
 And my second.
 For my third, I switched things up with a Rover Metro.
 Given this track record it seems strange to admit that I don’t remember where my love of these boxy superminis (the emphasis here is firmly on the ‘mini’ rather than ‘super’) stems from.
 Certainly not my father whose vehicle of choice prior to my arrival on earth was a gold Mark I Scirocco.
 Or my mother, who ferried my brother and I around in a chic, wood-panelled Mini Clubman.
 Nevertheless, my affection was pretty deep-rooted even before I occupied Austin’s famously balky driver’s seat.

 The Metro is 40 this year – an anniversary that all but passed us by.
 This shouldn’t surprise us as even the most fervent admirers would not describe the Metro as a design classic.
 Thankfully, the British Motor Museum has marked the occasion with a nicely curated online exhibition detailing the story of a remarkably unremarkable car.

 It had convoluted beginnings.
 The Metro was the product of a variety of directives from British Leyland’s management.
 Predictably the results, at least in aesthetic terms, were less than thrilling.
 Consumer feedback on the concept had been overwhelming negative – too van-like, too utilitarian.
 Legendary stylist David Bache – the man behind the sinuous beauty of the Rover SD1 – was parachuted in at the eleventh hour to smooth off the edges, but even he could not transform the Metro into the design icon so badly needed.